Authors of section

 Acute infection

-In this Class A host with an infection developing only 2 weeks after fracture surgery, prompt operative treatment is necessary.
-This includes aggressive debridement, microbial cultures and appropriate antibiotic treatment.
+In this Type A host with an infection developing only two weeks after fracture surgery, prompt operative treatment is necessary.
+This includes aggressive debridement, obtaining microbial cultures, and appropriate antibiotic treatment.

 Fixation hardware should be checked for stability and left in place unless it is loose or prevents adequate debridement.

-Antibiotics are begun as soon as cultures are obtained, and adjusted as necessary based on sensitivity results.
-Conventionally, they are continued for 6 weeks.
+Antibiotics are begun as soon as cultures are obtained and are adjusted as necessary based on sensitivity results.
+Conventionally, they are continued for six weeks.
 Wound and fracture healing can be anticipated to proceed uneventfully.

 infection